Contact Us Today

 Community property is any property, assets, or debt that is acquired during the marriage.

 Other assets that are frequently overlooked can include tax refunds, season tickets, frequent flyer miles, club memberships, etc. Assets owned by one of the spouses may have been improved with marital funds, or the family had resided in the property for a long period of time, and it may be deemed that the property has become marital property.
 In addition, there are matters of debt that was accrued by only one of the parties, and that the debt was not for the benefit of the marriage or household.
 Further complications can ensue when a spouse attempts to conceal financial assets in order to avoid losing them in a divorce.

 There are a number of issues to take into consideration when attempting to divide marital assets.

 With representation from our Temecula divorce attorney, every aspect of assets of the marriage will be fully evaluated to protect you and your financial health after the divorce is resolved.
-The Law Office of Sharon L. Tate has assisted many individuals in divorce and in the issue of property division.
+Tate Law Group, APC has assisted many individuals in divorce and in the issue of property division.
 This gives us considerable insight into all aspects of the divorce process, including the splitting of marital assets or property.

 Unlike community property, separate property is not subject to distribution or allocation and refers to any property that was acquired before the marriage began, or after the couple separated.
 Common types of separate property include inheritances, punitive damages, gifts from third parties, student loans, and other debts, earnings, pensions, or profits acquired before or after the marriage.

 Whether you are filing for divorce, legal separation, or dissolution of a domestic partnership, it is important that you seek the counsel of a Murrieta divorce lawyer to get assistance with your property settlement.
-Our firm, Law Office of Sharon L. Tate, we are experienced in all areas of family law, including complex property settlements.
+Our firm, Tate Law Group, APC, we are experienced in all areas of family law, including complex property settlements.